-At the same time, with tropical climates come a number of health risks which might not be of concern back home.
+At the same time, with tropical climates come a number of health risks that might not be of concern back home.
 These can include malaria, rabies and Japanese Encephalitis

 While Thailand allegedly benefits from over a thousand medical establishments, the very best hospitals to be found in Thailand are private establishments, with fees to match.

-The end result of all this means that Thailand health insurance should be considered an integral part of your travel-planning itinerary.
+The end result of all this means that Thailand’s health insurance should be considered an integral part of your travel-planning itinerary.

 Private health insurance in Thailand grants you rapid and cost-effective entry to some of the most highly-regarded hospitals in all of Asia where you can look forward to short waiting lists and exceptional levels of medical care.

-Here at Expatriate Healthcare we’re experts at providing international medical insurance to travellers and expats alike.
+Here at Expatriate Healthcare, we’re experts at providing international health insurance to travellers and expats alike.
 As specialists in our field we’ll help you to stay safe during your time in Thailand.

 Our standard medical insurance policies for Thailand include everything you could need as standard including:

 - Medical repatriation

 In addition, we can also cover you for issues such as delayed luggage, loss of your passport, theft or missed departures.

 Private Hospitals in Thailand